Institute for Global Pandemic Planning

-Through the Institute for Global Pandemic Planning, Warwick will:
+Through the Institute for Global Pandemic Planning, Warwick aims to:

-Given the scale of damage caused by pandemic outbreaks it is frightening how few governments maintain their own teams of interdisciplinary experts.
+Given the scale of damage caused by pandemic outbreaks, very few governments maintain their own teams of interdisciplinary experts.
 The community of academics who make up these advisory groups are small, and governments risk becoming over-reliant on a small number of advisors, whose assumptions and approach at a time of crisis significantly shape national policy.
-The experience of Covid-19 demonstrates governments everywhere need access to interdisciplinary expertise, particularly from epidemiological modellers, public health academics, and thinkers in behavioural science – disciplines in which Warwick has deep expertise.
+The experience of Covid-19 demonstrates that governments everywhere need access to interdisciplinary expertise, particularly from epidemiological modellers, public health academics, and thinkers in behavioural science – disciplines in which Warwick has deep expertise.

 The University of Warwick will be pleased to discuss a range of recognition opportunities to celebrate donations to The Institute for Global Pandemic Planning.
 If you would like to find out more information or would like to discuss these opportunities further please visit our contact page.